There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 1. To get a lower interest rate

 This one is the no-brainer that everyone will agree on.
 If you want a lower interest rate then refinancing is the way to go, assuming mortgage rates are lower now than when you took out your original mortgage.

-The potential downside to this is resetting the clock on your mortgage, though you can also go with a shorter term at the same time.
+The potential downside to this is resetting the clock on your mortgage, though you can also go with a shorter term at the same time to avoid that.

 2. Because your borrower profile has improved

 Say you improved your FICO scores over the past year and cleaned up some other negative stuff.
 Or perhaps your home value increased enough to push your LTV into a lower tier.

 If your borrowing profile has improved significantly since you first took out your mortgage, you might be entitled to a much lower interest rate than what you previously qualified for.

 3. To change loan products